Behaviour Detection Study Group (BDSG)

 - exchange information on research and development initiatives, including the development of a method aimed at assessing the efficiency/effectiveness of the behaviour detection technique and its methods of implementation;

 - contribute, when necessary, to the work undertaken by ECAC in international fora (e.g. ICAO) by providing relevant information and material.

-In November 2016, the Security Programme Management Group (SPMG) adopted the Strategy Paper on Behaviour Detection developed by the BDSG that defines its objectives and goals for the period 2016-2020.
+In November 2020, the Security Programme Management Group (SPMG) adopted the Behaviour Detection Study Group Strategy and Implementation Plan for the period 2021-2025, developed by the BDSG, that defines its objectives and goals for the period 2021-2025.